-1. Acquisition and Rehabilitation Program, to be used for acquisition and rehabilitation of conventional rental properties to make them affordable to low income households, convert them to cooperative properties, or for the acquisition and improvement of mobile home parks;

-2. New Construction Program, to be used for the production of conventional rental properties that serve an area or market where existing housing stock is limited, housing for households/individuals with documented special needs.
-Units created under this program must be affordable to low income households; and

-3. Refinancing existing debt, multi-family projects developed by locally based housing organizations that receive HOME funds for rehabilitation may utilize HOME funds to refinance existing debt if there is significant rehabilitation of the property proposed in addition to the refinancing.
+- 1. Acquisition and Rehabilitation Program, to be used for acquisition and rehabilitation of conventional rental properties to make them affordable to low income households and/or convert them to cooperative properties, and to preserve existing affordable rental properties; - 2.
+New Construction Program, to be used for production of conventional rental properties that serve an area or market where existing housing stock is limited and/or to provide housing for households/individuals with documented special needs.
+Units created under this program must be affordable to low income households; and - 3.
+Refinancing existing debt, multi-family projects developed by locally based housing organizations that receive HOME funds for rehabilitation may utilize HOME funds to refinance existing debt if there is significant rehabilitation of the property proposed in addition to the refinancing.

-In addition, up to 15% of the State's HOME allocation is reserved for Community Housing Development Organizations (CHDOs).
+A minimum of 15% of the State's HOME allocation is reserved for rental projects developed, owned, or sponsored by qualified Community Housing Development Organizations (CHDOs).
+Up to 5% of the State's HOME allocation may be used for general operating assistance for qualified CHDOs who are expected to receive CHDO project funds within 24 months.
 The State of Vermont has an extensive track record in working with CHDOs and other non-profit organizations, through the support of the VHCB and VHFA.